olinjs/olinjs/classes/class4/homework.md

 So in an effort to ~~make us loads of cash~~ improve your coding skills, this homework will focus on making a web app which will help Jessica's customers get their delicious burgers even quicker (and more delicously).
-Your application will allow users to build orders for single burger from a list of ingredients (which will need to be updated as new stock arrives).
+Your application will allow users to build orders for a single burger from a list of ingredients (which will need to be updated as new stock arrives).
 Then it will allow Jessica's chefs to see all the pending orders, fill them, and alert customers that their burger is ready.